Gorkov algebraic diagrammatic construction for infinite nuclear matter: Formalism

 The Gorkov equations~\eqref{eq:GorkovEq} are an exact formulation of the many-body problem, but they require the knowledge of the self-energy, which can only be computed approximately.
 The SCGF approach is based on expressing the self-energy as a functional of the dressed propagator, $\mathbf{\Sigma}(\omega)=\mathbf{\Sigma}[\mathbf{g}]$, which then simultaneously determines and it is determined by $\mathbf{\Sigma}$, making the problem inherently self-consistent~\cite{Barbieri2004,Soma2020}.
 Within this framework, the static self-energy $\mathbf{\Sigma}^{(\infty)}$ can be evaluated exactly as a function of the propagator and the bare 2B and 3B interactions (see App.~\ref{App:SEinfty_diags}).
 One is then left with the problem of devising working approximations for the dynamical self-energies, Eqs.~\eqref{eq:DynSE_Gk} and~\eqref{eq:DynSE_Dys}.

 In this work, we adopt a novel hybrid scheme in which the static self-energy, at lowest order, is computed in full Gorkov formalism, but we neglect the higher-order dynamical contributions to the anomalous self-energies.
 Hence, only normal dynamical terms evaluated from a Dyson-ADC(3) expansion are retained.
 The prescription of including pairing only at the lowest order is inspired by Refs.~\cite{Muther2005pairing,Ding2016pairing} and it is advantageous from both a physical and technical perspective.
 Exploiting a grand-canonical formulation allows to constrain the average particle number by properly adjusting the chemical potentials~\cite{Barbieri2017,Soma2011}.
 Limiting $\mathbf{\widetilde\Sigma}(\omega)$ to a Dyson formulation allows us to describe strong many-body dynamical correlations while avoiding the complications that would emerge in a full particle number breaking formalism.
 In addition, the Gorkov approach avoids the instabilities associated with the vanishing of the particle-hole excitation gap in low-density matter~\cite{Burgio2021,Sedrakian2019,Gandolfi2015}.
 In this regime, which marks the onset of superfluidity, many-body methods that do not treat pairing explicitly tend to struggle.
 Examples include CC computations, which fail to converge in low-density neutron matter, and finite-temperature SCGF, where calculations are performed at temperatures $\ge 5\,\rm{MeV}$ to avoid the pairing instability~\cite{Carbone2013Sym,Rios2020,Ding2016pairing}.
 In contrast, our Gorkov approach remains remarkably stable over a wide range of densities in both SNM and PNM.

-Nonetheless, the effect of pairing contributions on total energies is typically modest~\cite{Dean2003}.
-This justifies the choice of neglecting the dynamical dependence of the anomalous self-energies.
+\CB{ The effect of pairing contributions on total energies is typically modest~\cite{Dean2003}, being superfluidity predominantly a Fermi-surface phenomenon.
+Thus, as far as energies are concerned, neglecting the dynamical dependence of the anomalous self-energies is a well-justified approximation.
+It is harder to judge a priori what the consequences of this approximation might be for other quantities, such as the pairing gaps.
+To our knowledge, only a few computations have addressed a frequency-dependent anomalous self-energy (see e.g.~\cite{Sedrakian:2003wk,Urban2026}).
+Instead, most calculations of the neutron matter pairing gaps (see e.g.~Refs.~\cite{Sedrakian2006,Ding2016,Sedrakian2019,Ramanan2020}) are based on the standard (static) gap equation, which is modified by using a dressed single-particle spectrum (or, equivalently, an effective mass), as well as possibly including the effect of the depletion at the Fermi surface and/or screening effects.
+Notice that these in-medium corrections are naturally embedded also in our formalism. }

 Using our hybrid scheme, the nuclear self-energy is written as \begin{widetext}

 \end{widetext} where we have exploited Eqs.~\eqref{eq:SigGk_rels} and~\eqref{eq:SE_to_Dys_limit}, while $\widetilde\Sigma^{ADC}(\omega)$ is computed in Dyson formalism and takes the analytic form of Eq.~\eqref{eq:DynSE_Dys}.